Vicky-Kaeser/cats-dogs-/README.md

 **Category 4:**

 Best Practices
-Utilize a virtual environment and a requirements.txt file(to document library dependencies).
+Utilize a virtual environment and a requirements.txt file(to document library dependencies)

 **"Stretch" feature/categories 5:**